-Subcommittees are advisory groups to the school council and assist the council with work that needs to be done.
+Subcommittees are advisory bodies to the school council and assist council with work that needs to be done.

 They meet as directed by the council and report, in writing, to the council.
 Subcommittees regularly report at school council meetings providing advice and making recommendations to the council.

 The school council has the final responsibility for decisions.
 As subcommittees are open to non-school council members, members of the school community have a opportunity to be involved in school planning and council matters.

 The school council decides the purpose and terms of reference of a subcommittee.
 Subcommittees are generally developed to support school council in specific areas.

 All school councils are encouraged to have a finance subcommittee.
 Some examples of other subcommittees are buildings and grounds (facilities), information technology, community relations, student leadership and education policy.
 Most schools have a finance subcommittee.